cch71/T27MulchOrderSystem/index.md

 If you do need to delete an order then a confirmation box will come up in which you have to enter "delete" to cause the order to be deleted
 ![Order Delete Confirmation](images/ConfirmOrderDeletion.png)

+The **[+]** in the lower right hand corner of the browser is how you add new orders.
+If you have any "Active" order then clicking on this will discard changes to that order and start a new order.

 # Order Edit Page
 From this page you an add product orders or donations.

 ![Order Entry with 1 Product Delivery Day Order](images/OrderEntry1Order.png)

+This is an example of an new/or edit of existing order that has 1 order for a specific delivery date.
+The "Add Product" [+] button can be used to add an order for a different delivery date.
+The "Add Donation" [+] button can be used to add a donation to the order

+For the existing order you can click on the pencil button to edit that product order or the [X] button to delete the order.